HC-Luo/NWF-PBE-model/README.md

 # NWF-PBE-model
-Primitive barotropic equation model of numerical weather prediction based on Python
+Primitive barotropic equation model of numerical weather forecast based on Python

 This program might be useful for those who are interested in or major in atmospheric science.
 This is a Chinese version.
 I'll add English annotations later.